Copper76/GameEngine/README.md

 This project is a practice project to make a game engine using Entity-Component System, the graphics utilises GLFW library for rendering.
 The engine is called Fengshui at at the moment.

+## Features
+- 2D Renderer, supporting custom textures and shaders.
+- Event system which would reflectively call functions according to their dynamic type
+- Entity-Component System for rendering, transform, position and camera.

 ## Functions implemented
 - [X] Create a simple snake game using pure SFML to learn the basics of input handling and rendering.
 It is implemented in the [Snake Branch](https://github.com/Copper76/GameEngine/tree/Snake)
 - [X] Get Logging working with spdlog